akwohlgenant/akwohlgenant.github.io/_posts/2020-06-13-fbi_background_python.md

 It is important to note that there is **not** a one-to-one correlation between background checks and sales of guns, for a variety of reasons including varying state laws.
 While background checks are a good indicator of gun sales, the numbers of background checks does not necessarily equal the number of guns sold for a particular category or state.

+As mentioned earlier, this analysis is performed using the Python language and several useful open-source libraries for data analysis and visualization, including _pandas_ and _matplotlib_ to name just two.
 In the code cell below, the appropriate libraries will be imported, followed by sections on **Data Wrangling**, **Exploratory Data Analysis**, and finally a section containing **Conclusions** based on the analysis.

 ```python